2022–23 Women's Big Bash League season: Young gun award

 Players under 21 years of age at the start of the season were eligible for the Young Gun Award.
 The winner was chosen by national selector Shawn Flegler.

 Melbourne Stars all-rounder Tess Flintoff was named the Young Gun for WBBL|08, having scored 116 runs at an average of 23.20 and a strike rate of 165.71, and claimed four wickets during the season.

-"Player of the match" tally
+Most valuable players

-The table below shows the number of Player of the Match awards won by each player throughout the season.
-The career tally indicates the number of awards won by a player throughout her entire time in the league at the conclusion of the season, including awards won while previously playing for a different WBBL team.
+Each team designated an award to adjudge and recognise their most outstanding contributor for the season.